Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked

-• Best-in-group motion isolation for shared sleep
+• Best-in-group motion isolation in our partner tests

-• Deeper contouring that reduced pressure buildup
+• Deeper contouring that eased pressure at shoulders and hips

-• Calm, quiet surface feel
+• Quiet, low-vibration surface feel

 Who it is best for